fpsampayo/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

 =================  =======================================  ===================================================================
 Type               Class                                    Description
 =================  =======================================  ===================================================================
-singleSymbol       :class:`QgsSingleSymbolRenderer`         Renders all features with the same symbol categorizedSymbol  :class:`QgsCategorizedSymbolRenderer`    Renders features using a different symbol for each category graduatedSymbol    :class:`QgsGraduatedSymbolRenderer`      Renders features using a different symbol for each range of values
+singleSymbol       `QgsSingleSymbolRenderer <https://qgis.org/pyqgis/3.0/core/Single/QgsSingleSymbolRenderer.html>`_         Renders all features with the same symbol categorizedSymbol  `QgsCategorizedSymbolRenderer <https://qgis.org/pyqgis/3.0/core/Single/QgsCategorizedSymbolRenderer.html>`_    Renders features using a different symbol for each category graduatedSymbol    `QgsGraduatedSymbolRenderer <https://qgis.org/pyqgis/3.0/core/Single/QgsGraduatedSymbolRenderer.html>`_      Renders features using a different symbol for each range of values
 =================  =======================================  ===================================================================

 There might be also some custom renderer types, so never make an assumption